Why we love it

 The neighborhood’s crown jewel is the Garfield Park Conservatory.
 Wander between the themed rooms in the Conservatory to see lush displays of exotic plants from all over the world — you’ll see why they call it landscape art under glass.

 - Stop by the new community plaza that hosts a family-friendly outdoor roller rink in the summer.

-- Try an authentic Chicago hot dog at The Original Maxwell Street or order a mountain of barbecue meats at Wiley’s Chicken and Ribs.
+- Try an authentic Chicago hot dog at The Original Maxwell Street or order a mountain of barbecue at Wiley’s Chicken and Ribs.

 The centerpiece of the park is the Garfield Fieldhouse — trust us, you won’t be able to miss it.
-The massive gold-domed structure is both dramatic and detailed, one of the few Chicago buildings designed in a Spanish Baroque style.
+The massive gold-domed structure is both dramatic and detailed, one of the few Chicago buildings designed in the Spanish Baroque style.
 It looks out over a fishing lagoon and a natural area that includes wetland, prairie, and savanna.
 The park also holds tennis courts, soccer fields, a playground, a swimming pool, and a flower garden.

 Chicago Greeter: free guided tours

 Taste, shop and explore the neighborhoods with a friendly local as your guide.
 Explore rich histories, diverse cultural traditions and hidden treasures.
 See sides of the city you may not have adventured out to on your own, and take away a truly authentic Chicago experience.
 Greeter visits are customized based on your choice of neighborhoods, language and interests.Request a tour with a Chicago Greeter